vmishenev/dokka/docs/design-doc/Draft: Ambiguous KDoc references.md

 }
 ```

-Meanwhile, a class always have a priority:
+Meanwhile, a class always has a priority:
 ```java
 /**
  * {@link JavaClassA2} leads to the class